 - AAP double birth weight or around 6 kilos

-NHS on readiness here
+NHS discusses readiness signs for solids here

 What is the recommendation by the global experts on starting solids as of May 10, 2020?